 Eyebrow transplant surgery is an increasingly popular cosmetic procedure in the U.S. and all over the world.
-Many people don’t even know it’s option, and instead spend hundreds of dollars a year on brow tinting, shaping, threading, microblading, lamination or tattooing.
-If you’re getting regular brow treatments, or filling in your brows with makeup every day, an eyebrow hair transplant offers a more permanent solution that may actually be more cost-effective in the long run.
+Many people don’t even know it’s an option, and instead spend hundreds of dollars a year on brow tinting, shaping, threading, microblading, lamination, or tattooing.
+If you’re getting regular brow treatments or filling in your brows with makeup every day, an eyebrow hair transplant offers a more permanent solution that may actually be more cost-effective in the long run.
 At my Houston office, I offer all different types of surgical hair transplants, as well as the latest non-invasive options for hair restoration.

 What is an eyebrow transplant?